 What is the focus of this program?

 This program centers on mild intervention, high incidence disabilities such as learning disabilities, mild intellectual disability, emotional/behavior disability, and high functioning autism.
-While this program offers elective courses in severe methods and medical and physical management of disabilities, the intense intervention (low incidence) license is not currently an option.
+You have the option to add a focus on intense intervention to complement your studies in mild intervention.

 Will I be licensed to teach upon completion of this program?